EngrIB/EngrIB/README.md

-- 👋 Hi, I’m @EngrIB
+- 👋 Hi, I’m Ibrahim Yakubu Ibrahim
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Coding,
-- 🌱 I’m currently studying Software Engineering
+- 🌱 I’m currently studying Software Engineering, at Maryam Abacha American University of Niger republic
-- 💞️ I’m looking to collaborate with some mentor s
+- 💞️ I’m looking to collaborate with some mentors
 - 📫 You can WhatsApp me via +234 9131313036

 <!---